DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-5-24-page-not-found.md

 ----
 ****

 Let's create a new Angular project using the Angular CLI.
-On your command line create a new project like this
+On your command line create a new project like this:

 **ng new page-not-found**